Skip to main content

 Check GitHub Issues and Pull Requests:

-and fix them; assign them to a milestone (like 3.2.2).
+and resolve them; assign them to a milestone (such as 3.3.1).

 Update CHANGELOG.md

-• open the CHANGELOG.md file
+• Open the CHANGELOG.md file

-• check if all previous fixed issues are in
+• Check if all previously fixed issues are included

-• check the latest commits npm run git-log; if necessary, copy/paste lines, group by dates and edit them using the below regular expressions
+• Check the latest commits npm run git-log; if necessary, copy/paste lines, group by dates and edit them using the regular expressions below

 ([0-9][0-9][0-9][0-9]-[0-9][0-9]-[0-9][0-9]) [*]